maxamel/GDH/README.md

   <img src="https://github.com/maxamel/GDH/blob/master/GDH.png" />
 </p>

+# Prerequisites

+Written in Java 8.

+Built with Gradle.

 # Usage

 The basic usage of the library is spinning up verticles and initiating a key exchange between them.